steveklabnik/jujutsu-tutorial/src/fixing-problems/intro.md

 # Fixing Problems

-At some point you're going to make a mess.
-You'll abandon the wrong change, squash something into the wrong parent, or resolve a conflict in a way you regret twenty minutes later.
+At some point, we're going to make a mistake.
+We may abandon the wrong change, squash something into the wrong parent, or resolve a conflict and then realize we preferred the other version.

-If you've used `git` for a while, you know the drill: you go and look up `git reflog`, you find a hash that looks about right, and you hope.
-It works, mostly, and it feels like surgery.
+If you've used `git` for a while, you may have reached for `git reflog`, found a hash that looked about right, and tried to put things back together.
+This often works, but it can feel a bit like emergency recovery.

-`jj` takes this seriously enough that it's not a recovery tool bolted on the side; it's how the whole thing works.
-Every command you run is recorded, the old state is kept, and going back is a normal thing to do rather than an emergency.
+Recovery works differently in `jj`.
+Every command we run is recorded, the old state is kept, and going back is a normal part of the tool rather than a separate emergency procedure.

 Here's what we're going to learn: